MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-distributed-availability-groups.md

 # Configure distributed availability group

-To create a distributed availability group, you must create an availability group and listener on each WSFC.
+To create a distributed availability group, you must create an availability group and listener on each Windows Server Failover Cluster (WSFC).
 You then combine these into a distributed availability group.
 The following steps provide a basic example in Transact-SQL.
 This example does not cover all of the details of creating availability groups and listeners; instead, it focuses on highlighting the key requirements.

-For a technical overview of distributed availability groups, see [Distributed Availability Groups](distributed-availability-groups.md).
+For a technical overview of distributed availability groups, see [Distributed availability groups](distributed-availability-groups.md).

 ## Set the endpoint listeners to listen to all IP addresses

+Make sure the endpoints can communicate between the different availability groups in the distributed availability group.
+If one availability group is set to a specific network on the endpoint, the distributed AG will not work properly.
 On each server that will host a replica in the distributed availability group, configure the listener to `LISTENER_IP = ALL`.
-The listeners on each server cannot listen to a specific IP address because the endpoint listener must listen to traffic coming over the server IP address as well as the listener IP address.

 ### Create a listener to listen to all IP addresses